21 Customizing Origin

 OpenGL (Open Graphics Library) for rendering of 3D graphs.
 OpenGL provides enhanced performance including fast drawing, fast rotation and zoom, transparency, and lighting support.

 For optimum performance, your card should support OpenGL version 3.0 or higher.
-To check your hardware's support for OpenGL, run Origin and choose Tools: 3D Open GL Settings....
+To check your hardware's support for OpenGL, run Origin and choose Preferences: 3D Open GL Settings....
 Look under OpenGL Info for information on graphics hardware and the supported version of OpenGL.

 If your graphics hardware is older, you may experience compatibility issues with things such as transparency settings and anti-aliasing.
 The controls under the Settings node in this dialog allow you do such things as disabling transparency.
 The dialog box also provides information on disabling OpenGL.